Keeping an Infant Seat Cool in the Summer

 Want to Buy a Seat Cooler Instead from Amazon: Click Below

-Made of an insulated fabric, sold along with reusable ice blocks that are placed within lined pockets of the padding.
+Made of an insulated fabric, sold along with reuseable ice blocks that are placed within lined pockets of the padding.
 This cooling protection lasts up to 10 hours in the extreme heat!

 Putting It Altogether